eyadgad/eyadgad.github.io/_pages/contact.md

   }
 </style>

+<h2>Get in touch</h2>
-<p>If you're interested in research collaboration, or just want to say hello, feel free to reach out using the form below, or send me directly at <a href="mailto: eyad.gad@outlook.com">
+<p>If you're interested in research collaboration, or just want to say hello, feel free to reach out using the form below.</p>

 <form onsubmit="sendEmail(); reset(); return false;">
   <div>